karish-grover/Reddit-Flair-Detection/README.md

 **Part V - Deployment**

-Deployed the web application built in Part IV on Heroku.
+Deployed the web application built in Part IV (using Python Django) on Heroku.

 Web Application deployed on Heroku: https://cherryflair.herokuapp.com/